hrlblab/CS-MIL/README.md

 You may put your WSIs in the "input" folder and change the dirname inside of "[]" to your local root. <br />

-You can also refer the source code of the docker file for the step-by-step process, which are <br /> (1) Get tiles (with foreground segmentation); <br />
+You can also refer the source code of the whole pipeline for the step-by-step process, which are <br /> (1) Get tiles (with foreground segmentation); <br />
 (2) Embedding the patches by SimSiam pretrained models at different scales; <br />
 (3) Clustering the features; <br />